RibirX/Ribir/README.md

 **😎 New to Ribir?**

 Start learning about the framework by helping us improve our [documentation](https://ribir.org/docs/introduction).
+Feel free to open a [new "Documentation" issue](https://github.com/RibirX/Ribir/issues/new/choose).
 We are also very welcome:
 * Point out to us where our document has misunderstandings
 * Pull requests which improve test coverage
 * Add undocumented code (e.g. built-in widget)